influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/monitor-enterprise/monitor-with-cloud.md

 ## Install the InfluxDB Enterprise Monitoring template

-The InfluxDB Enterprise Monitoring template includes a Telegraf configuration that sends InfluxDB Enterprise metrics to an InfluxDB endpoint and a dashboard that visualizes the metrics.
+The InfluxDB Enterprise Monitoring template includes a Telegraf configuration that sends InfluxDB Enterprise metrics to an InfluxDB endpoint, and a dashboard that visualizes the metrics.

 1. [Log into your InfluxDB Cloud account](https://cloud2.influxdata.com/), go to **Settings > Templates**, and enter the following template URL: